filipe-silva/FireflyIII.Net/generated/docs/LinksApi.md

 <a id="gettransactionlink"></a>
 # **GetTransactionLink**
-> TransactionLinkSingle GetTransactionLink (int id)
+> TransactionLinkSingle GetTransactionLink (string id)

 Get a single link.